 Tara Melish, Professor of Law, Director, Buffalo Human Rights Centre, SUNY Buffalo Law School, The State University of New York

 - Case Study: The Inter-American Human Rights System

-- Direct vs. Indirect Approaches to ESC Rights Enforcement
+- Direct v.
+Indirect Approaches to Economic, Social and Cultural Rights Enforcement

 - Standards of Review